Rhytidectomy: Deep-Plane facelift

+Within deep-plane facelift surgery, some approaches emphasize preservation of key anatomical structures while selectively releasing retaining ligaments.
+These techniques focus on repositioning deeper tissues with minimal disruption to vascular supply and soft tissue attachments, rather than wide dissection.

+Such methods are generally considered refinements of established deep-plane techniques, aiming to maintain natural facial movement and reduce tissue trauma while achieving structural rejuvenation.

 Composite facelift

-As well as in the deep plane facelift, in the composite facelift a deeper layer of tissue is mobilised and repositioned.
-The difference between these operating techniques is the extra repositioning and fixation of the orbicularis oculi muscle in the composite facelift procedure.
-The malar crescent caused by the orbicularis oculi ptosis can be addressed in a composite facelift.
+The composite facelift is a modification of deep-plane rhytidectomy in which the skin, superficial musculoaponeurotic system (SMAS), and orbicularis oculi muscle are elevated and repositioned as a single, continuous unit.
+This approach extends dissection into the periorbital region, allowing for repositioning of the orbicularis oculi muscle in addition to the midface structures.

+By addressing both the midface and lower eyelid as a composite flap, the technique can improve features associated with aging such as midfacial descent and lower eyelid–cheek junction changes.
+It has been described as an extension of deep-plane facelift principles with more comprehensive mobilization of facial soft tissues.

 Mid face-lift

 The mid face area, the area between the cheeks, flattens and makes a woman's face look slightly more masculine.
 The mid face-lift is suggested to people where these changes occur, yet without a significant degree of jowling or sagging of the neck.
 In these cases a mid face-lift is sufficient to rejuvenate the face opposed to a full facelift, which is a more drastic surgery.

 The ideal candidates for a mid face-lift is when a person is in his 40s, or if the cheeks appear to be sagging and the nasolabial area has laxity or skin folds.